LysTech/lys/README.md

 3. Put them in the right place in our data folder so that the code knows where to find it
 4. Run `data_recording/perceived_speech.py`, and use the GUI to click `play`.

 First you need to get an `.mp3` file.
-With youtube, you can just use [an online tool like this](https://en1.savefrom.net/1-youtube-video-downloader-8jH/) to get the `mp3`.
+With youtube, you can just use [an online tool like this one](https://ytmp3.cx/) to get the `mp3`.
 Audible is a little more tricky, instructions a bit below.

 This is the expected data structure: